leylasrknt/HTS_Analysis/README.md

 ## 🧬HISAT2 Automated Alignment Script

-Welcome to our HISAT2 Automated Alignment Script repository!
 This Bash script facilitates the alignment of paired-end high-throughput sequencing data using HISAT2, a popular tool for mapping sequencing reads to a reference genome.

 ### What This Script Does